mosip/documentation/templates/readme-template.md

 ## Overview /Introduction /About

 This is a sample Readme template that can be used by developers to introduce the readers about what the repository/directory would contain.
+You should also add the link to other supporting front-end documentation like our docs/ eSignet documentation/ Inji documentation link/etc.

 ## Built With